 Holiday: 32 days plus 8 days statutory holiday to be taken during School holidays

-Our highly respected current Headteacher is moving on to another exciting role, and her departure coincides with a period of considerable opportunity for the School.
+Our highly respected current Headteacher has moved on to another exciting role, and her departure coincides with a period of considerable opportunity for the School.

 An exceptional, visionary Headteacher is required to lead and further develop our outstanding SEND Education and service development.
 The Governing Body is looking to appoint a new Headteacher to: